openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Deferred Credential Response

-The deferred Credential Response uses the `format` and `credential` parameters as defined in (#credential_response).
+The deferred Credential Response uses the `format` and `credential` parameters as defined in (#credential-response).

 ## Client Metadata

-This specification defines the following new Client Metadata parameter in addition to [@!RFC7591] for wallets acting as OAuth client:
+This specification defines the following new Client Metadata parameter in addition to [@!RFC7591] for Wallets acting as OAuth client:

 * `initiate_issuance_endpoint`: OPTIONAL.
-URL of the issuance initation endpoint of a wallet.
+URL of the issuance initation endpoint of a Wallet.

 If the issuer is unable to perform discovery of the Issuance Initiation Endpoint URL, the following static URL is used: `openid_initiate_issuance:`.

-## Server Metadata
+## Server Metadata {#server-metadata}

 This section extends the server metadata [@!RFC8414] to allow the RP to obtain information about the credentials an OP is capable of issuing.